pd-externals/flite/README.md

 # ACKNOWLEDGEMENTS

-PD by Miller Puckette and others.
+Pd by Miller Puckette and others.

 Flite run-time speech synthesis library by Alan W Black and Kevin A. Lenzo.